 Ingredients for Ultimate Pepper Jack Mac & Cheese

 - sharp cheddar cheese

 - pepper jack cheese

 - cream cheese

 - salt & pepper, onion powder, ground mustard, smoked paprika

 - red pepper flakes & dried parsley

-- A baked mac & cheese always has a stiffer sauce than a stove top version.
+- A baked mac & cheese is always stiffer than a stove top version.
 Stove top mac & cheese will always be more creamy.
-This is a stove top version that spends 2-3 minutes under the boiler to melt the grated cheese topping.
+This is recipe incorporates what’s best about both versions.
+A stove top sauce that spends 2-3 minutes under the boiler to create that craveable melted cheese topping and cooked edges.

 - As with any pasta dish, it’s important not to over cook the pasta.
 Make sure the water is boiling when you add the pasta and only cook it 5-6 minutes for a perfect al dente texture that holds up when the hot cheese is added, everything is stirred together and then put under the broiler.